• Skip to primary navigation

 • Tweet

 At the end of each section I’ll share with you what I’m personally doing in that area and give myself a score.
 You can give yourself a score for each section too.
-At the end, you can add up your score and see how you’re doing at developing wealthy habits.
+At the end, add up your score and see how you’re doing at developing wealthy habits.

 Contents hide